 2. All data is comprehensible due to obligatory referencing

 "The first casualty of War is Truth" – scarcely anybody would disagree with this statement.
 This is why CONIAS especially emphasizes its source selection.
 Only trustworthy and approved newspapers, journals, internet-news and other online media is used.
 Naturally, each recorded information is referenced with the corresponding source.
 This way, all statements stay verifiable.

 3. We make our information transparent

-As a paying customer you can inspect all coding, including the corresponding references.
-This way, you gain full transparency within your risk assessment and are able to check the related articles yourself.
+As a paying customer, you can inspect all coding, including the corresponding analyses.
+This way, you gain full transparency within your risk assessment.